Thiararapeter/SuperWp-Dashboard-Announcement/README.md

 - **Can I make the announcement collapsible?**: Yes, you can enable the collapsible option in the settings.
 - **How do I display the announcement to specific user roles?**: Use the plugin settings to target specific user roles.
 - **How do I change the duration for the new announcement badge?**: Adjust the duration in the plugin settings.
-- **How do I enqueue Google Fonts for the announcement?**: Google Fonts are automatically enqueued based on your font selections in the settings.
+- **How do I enqueue Fonts for the announcement?**: Fonts are automatically enqueued based on your font selections in the settings.

 ## Changelog